prodo-dev/snoopy/packages/vscode-plugin/README.md

-# reaction-time README
+# snoopy README

-This is the README for your extension "reaction-time".
+This is the README for your extension "snoopy".
 After writing up a brief description, we recommend including the following sections.

 ## Features